 Royal Marines embarking for service in ships on the East Indies Station are to be in possession of a full kit, less cloth tunic.
-Subsequent issues of cloth tunics, blue clothing (except Caps, Forage), and greatcoats will be withheld during service on the station.
+Subsequent issues of cloth tunics, blue clothing (except Caps, Forage, and greatcoats) will be withheld during service on the station.
 On disembarkation kits will be completed by issues in kind or compensation paid in lieu, as necessary, in respect of articles due but not issued while serving on the station.

-Khaki singlets and shorts (tropical clothing) are to be worn during the summer season as ordered by the Commander-in-Chief.
-Chevrons will be worn plumed to sleeve of singlet but G.C.
+Tropical clothing (khaki singlets and shorts) is to be worn during the summer season as ordered by the Commander-in-Chief.
+Chevrons will be sewn on sleeve of singlet, but G.C.
 Badges will not be worn.